 Hello there, My name is Vanessa I am from Sacramento, CA. I am very new to the raw scene, and have become interested in it due to some research I've been doing and a book I read recently about Yoga and healthy living.
 I am currently overweight and have always focused my dieting practices around trying to lose weight, with little to no concern about being healthy.
-I have failed in both
+I have failed in both areas.

 Recently I've become frustrated with my lack of energy and shifting moods which I believe I can alter through changing my diet.
 My goal is to transition to a 60-70% raw diet and to focus on making the healthiest choices available to me.
 I know these kinds of changes can often end up being short lived or "just a phase" but I feel extremely motivated this time, and in the past few weeks the subtle healthy changes I have made and the yoga/exercise I've been doing has already shown me that only great rewards are ahead.